opencog/atomspace/opencog/persist/sql/README.md

 Status
 ======
+(2022) Deprecated.
+Do not use in new projects.
+The reasons are spelled out further below.

-It works and has been used with databases containing up to 100 million atoms (at about 1.5KByte/atom, this requires 150GBytes RAM).
-It has been accessed by AtomSpace processes (cogservers) that ran for months to perform computations, modifying more than 100's of millions of atoms, without crashes or other overt trouble.
+This backend works and has been used with databases containing up to 100 million atoms (at about 1.5KByte/atom, this requires 150GBytes RAM).
+It has been accessed by AtomSpace processes (CogServers) that ran for months to perform computations, modifying more than 100's of millions of atoms, without crashes or other overt trouble.
 It has scaled, trouble-free, without any slowdown, up to four cogservers.
 No one has tried anything larger than that, yet.

 Unfortunately, its slow: typical save and restore speeds are in the general ballpark of 4K Atoms/sec.
 This can be speeded up almost five-fold, by tuning the Postgres server, using SSD disks, and using HugePages.
 Tuning details are given below.
 The [performance diary](README-perf.md) provides some benchmarking results.

+This AtomSpace Postgres backend implementation was created in 2008, and since that time, the architecture of the AtomSpace changed dramatically, several times over.
+The original design, which seemed to make sense at the time, has proven to be slow and awkward.
+There is now an obviously superior design, which can be obtained by porting the Rocks backend to Postgres.
+See below for more.

 Meta-Status
 -----------